seapoe1809/MacOS_Health_server/README.md

 **Troubleshooting**
 ===================
-If you encounter the missing module _sqlite3 error when you start venv.
-Its a known error with older python Venv.
-You might need to uninstall python3 and reinstall.
-Its preferred if you download directly from python.org.

-    brew update
-    sudo apt install libsqlite3-dev
-    sudo apt install python3 python3-venv

-You can check with:

-    python3
-    import sqlite3

-OR
-Build python3 from source: https://github.com/seapoe1809/assets/blob/main/Python_from_source_LINUX

 The default username password: ADMIN 'health' and USER1 'wellness'.
 You could change it 'Information' card if you wish.